-The term 'Assumable Loan' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Assumable Loan' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 An assumable loan is one that permits a home buyer to take over, or assume, a home seller’s contract on their mortgage.
 This is not permitted by every mortgage lender in the place of a typical home purchase.
 Loans that do not have Due On Sale clauses, such as the majority of VA and FHA types of mortgages, can usually be assumed and are considered to be assumable loans.

 Assumable home loans work in the following manner.
 A current home owner will simply transfer over his or her mortgage contract and obligations to a purchaser who is qualified to take over.
 In the past decades of the 1970’s and 1980’s, these types of mortgage note assumptions proved to be quite popular.
 Back then, they could be done without even having to obtain the mortgage lender’s authorization.
 These days, the only types of mortgages that may be assumable loans without needing a lender’s actual permission are those that are made by the FHA or VA.

 Assumable loans provide opportunities for both buyers and sellers.
 It is often the case that a home buyer will not be able to secure a better rate for a new mortgage than that provided by an already existing mortgage.
 This could result from the negative credit history of the buyer in question or the conditions existing in the market place at the time.
 As existing interest rates rise, the appeal of non-existent lower rates on mortgages commonly pushes prospective home buyers to look out for assumable loans.
 Such a home buyer who secures an assumable loan then has the responsibility for the mortgage that the home seller previously carried.